 If you need to, you can even delete and block this person from your life.
 It might make you feel better if you are having a problem with it.
 Numbers, social media accounts, text messages—delete them all.
 It won’t make you forget, but it gives you a sense of freedom and control.
 [Read: The power trip – Is the psychology of blocking someone all about your ego?]

 Just because it happened once, does not mean it can’t happen again.
 Dating will always be complicated, but make it easier by being honest and by looking at the positive side of things.

-#3 Find out if you have unresolved issues with yourself.
 Sometimes, people who fail at dating are those who have personal problems that affect their other relationships.
 Find out if you’re happy with who you are now, before trying to find happiness with somebody else.

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.

 Get the very best of LovePanky straight to your inbox!